uchicagotechteam/illinois-sunshine/README.md

 python app.py
 ```

 This will take a while as it will pull ALL of the data. app.py uses flask and your machine to host the site.
-You can type in 127.0.0.1:5000 or whatever pops up in the python shell to see the map.
+You can type in 127.0.0.1:5000 (or whatever pops up in the shell) into your browser to see the map.

 Functionality can be expanded through [Leaflet plugins](http://leafletjs.com/plugins.html).